socalledsound/electro2022/src/features/assignments/assignments_markdown/day10.workshop.md

 Submit your code, a description and a screen shot at the link below.

 Make sense?
 Yes?
 No?
 At times like this, I often like to quote <a href='https://www.youtube.com/watch?v=nRKkoI0HUKc'>Bill Callahan</a> and say, 'I could tell you about the river, or we could just get in.'
-So...let's get <a href='youtube link here'>started</a>!
+So...let's get <a href='https://www.youtube.com/watch?v=SPzJ84y4qxc'>started</a>!